MSt in Creative Writing Tutor Profiles

 Senior Course Tutor: Anna Beer, MA, PhD, FRSA

 Anna Beer is a biographer and literary critic.
-She was University Lecturer in Literature at the Department for Continuing Education, Oxford, between 2003 and 2010, and remains a Fellow of Kellogg College and of the Royal Society of Arts.
-Her biography of John Milton (Milton: Poet, Pamphleteer and Patriot) was published in 2008 by Bloomsbury in the UK and the US, following the success of her earlier life of the wife of Sir Walter Ralegh (Bess, published by Constable, UK and Random House, US in 2004).
-Her latest book is Sounds and Sweet Airs: the Forgotten Women of Classical Music (Oneworld Publications, 2016).
+She was University Lecturer in Literature at the Department for Continuing Education, Oxford, between 2003 and 2010, and remains a Fellow of Kellogg College.
+Her three most significant books in recent years have been her life of the wife of Sir Walter Ralegh, Bess, published by Constable, UK and Random House, US; a biography of John Milton (Milton: Poet, Pamphleteer and Patriot) published by Bloomsbury in the UK and the US, and a group biography, Sounds and Sweet Airs: the Forgotten Women of Classical Music (Oneworld Publications, 2016).
+Anna's next book, to be published in October 2018 by Oneworld, is - probably going to be called - Patriot or Traitor: the Life and Death of Sir Walter Ralegh.

 Senior Course Tutor: Amal Chatterjee, MA, MLitt

 Amal Chatterjee was born in Sri Lanka and grew up in Kolkata/Calcutta, India.
-The author of a novel, Across the Lakes, and a historical study, Representations of India, 1740 - 1840, and editor and contributor to Writers on Writing, he received a Scottish Arts Council Writers Bursary, was short-listed for the Crossword India Best Novel Award and for a Creative Scotland Award.
-Now based in Amsterdam, he has reviewed for the Dutch newspaper, Trouw, advises the literary festival of the Hague, and is fiction editor for journals in Scotland and other countries.
-Amal is currently working on short stories and completing a novel.
+The author of a novel, Across the Lakes, and a historical study, Representations of India, 1740-1840, and editor and contributor to Writers on Writing, he has had a Scottish Arts Council Writers Bursary, and was short-listed for the Crossword India Best Novel Award and for a Creative Scotland Award.
+Amal has also written short plays, staged in London in 2017 & 2018.
+Currently based in Amsterdam, he has reviewed for the Dutch newspaper, Trouw, and advises the literary festival of the Hague.
+Amal is currently working on short and long fiction, and drama.

-Rebecca Abrams is the author of five works of fiction and non-fiction.
-Her most recent novel, Touching Distance (Picador, 2009), was highly praised by Hilary Mantel, shortlisted for 2009 McKitterick Prize for Literature, and winner of the MJA Open Book Award for Fiction.
-She is a Royal Literary Fund Fellow-in-waiting, a former Honorary Teaching Fellow on the Warwick Writing Programme, and has previously held posts as a First Story Writer-in-Residence from 2010-12 and the Gladstone’s Library Writer-in-Residence from 2013-14.
-An award-winning journalist in print and radio, she is the recipient of an Amnesty International Press Award and is a regular literary critic for the Financial Times.
+Rebecca Abrams is the author of six works of fiction and non-fiction and a literary critic for the Financial Times.
+Her most recent titles include The Jewish Journey: 4000 years in 22 objects (Ashmolean 2017) and Touching Distance (Picador, 2009), a historical novel, highly praised by Hilary Mantel, shortlisted for 2009 McKitterick Prize for Literature, and winner of the MJA Open Book Award for Fiction.
+She is the Royal Literary Fund Writing Fellow at Brasenose College, Oxford, a former Honorary Teaching Fellow on the Warwick Writing Programme, and has previously held posts as First Story Writer-in-Residence (2010-12) and Gladstone’s Library Writer-in-Residence (2013-14.)

 Sarah Bakewell, FRSL